Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Introduction

 The general idea behind lifting is to trade computational complexity for storage complexity by creating an easier to solve problem in some higher dimensional space.
 In the context of frugal splitting operators, this means that, while the monotone inclusion problem lies in some real Hilbert space $\Hprim$, the splitting operator maps to and from $\Hprim^d$ for some non-zero natural number $d$ which we call the lifting number.
-For example, the Douglas--Rachford and forward-backward splitting operators have lifting number one while the splitting operator of the primal-dual method of Chambolle--Pock \cite{chambolleFirstOrderPrimalDualAlgorithm2011} has lifting number two\footnote{ The Chambolle--Pock method considers monotone inclusion problems that allow for compositions with linear operators.
-We will implicitly assume that the linear operators are the identity operator when discussing Chambolle--Pock or other similar methods for monotone inclusions with compositions. }.
+For example, the Douglas--Rachford and forward-backward splitting operators have lifting number one while the splitting operator of the primal-dual method of Chambolle and Pock \cite{chambolleFirstOrderPrimalDualAlgorithm2011} has lifting number two \ifdefined\shortversion {}. \else \footnote{ The Chambolle--Pock method considers monotone inclusion problems that allow for compositions with linear operators.
+We will implicitly assume that the linear operators are the identity operator when discussing Chambolle--Pock or other similar methods for monotone inclusions with compositions. }. \fi

 In the three operator case, Ryu \cite{ryuUniquenessDRSOperator2020} showed that the smallest possible lifting number for a frugal resolvent splitting operator is two.
 Malitsky and Tam \cite{malitskyResolventSplittingSums2021} later expanded this result to sums of $n$ maximally monotone operators and found that the minimal lifting is $n-1$.
 In this paper, we show that this lifting number can be reduced to $n-1-f$ where $f$ is the number of operators that are evaluated directly and not via resolvents.
-This is done via a simple rank constraint on a real matrix from the generalized primal-dual resolvent.
 We also show that the minimal lifting number is dependent on the order of the direct and resolvent evaluations.
-In particular, if the first or last operator is evaluated directly, the minimal lifting under these assumptions is $n-f$ instead of $n-1-f$.
+In particular, if the first or last operator is evaluated directly, the minimal lifting is $n-f$ instead of $n-1-f$.
 An example of this can be found in the three operator splitting of Davis and Yin \cite{davisThreeOperatorSplittingScheme2017}, which places its only direct evaluation second and hence can achieve a lifting number of one.
 This is to be compared to the primal-dual method of V\~u and Condat \cite{vuSplittingAlgorithmDual2013,condatPrimalDualSplitting2013}, which performs a direct evaluation first and hence requires a higher lifting number of two in the three operator case.